 Catherine Koverola, Ph.D.

 Within GSASS you will find three vibrant academic units that include: the Division of Counseling and Psychology, the Division of Expressive Therapies and the Division of Interdisciplinary Inquiry.
 A hallmark of each division is an intentional commitment to the preparation of effective practitioners and innovative leaders who possess the knowledge, skills and commitment to enact meaningful change in their professions and in the larger society.
 Increasingly GSASS embraces mindfulness in our approach to teaching and applied scholarship.GSASS faculty uphold the conviction that teaching, learning and clinical training exist in, and must respond to, the changing social, political and economic environment in which students and graduates live and work.
 All of our programs are crafted to promote an atmosphere that supports creativity and intellectual development, to stimulate scholarly and research collaboration among students and faculty, and to create and sustain working partnerships with professional and community organizations.
 Moreover, the School honors the life and professional experiences of students by encouraging them to take agency of their learning and incorporate their unique perspectives and backgrounds into their courses of study.Within the Division of Counseling and Psychology students can pursue graduate studies that equip them to become a therapist with expertise in a broad range of specializations such as trauma studies, school adjustment counselors, children's or adult mental health.
 Our Division of Expressive Therapies provides students with the wide ranging options of becoming therapists with credentials in any one of five artistic modalities—Art Therapy, Music Therapy, Dance Therapy, Drama Therapy or Expressive Arts Therapy.
 Within Expressive Therapies we also offer the doctoral degree to students seeking to deepen their scholarship and leadership capacities.
 Our Interdisciplinary Inquiry Division opens the door to students who want to pursue an MFA in Creative Writing with a strong interdisciplinary foundation, or the International Higher Education and Intercultural Relations degree, which prepares graduates for a diverse array of careers with a global emphasis on higher education.
-For those students who wish to develop their own graduate pathway, the Interdisciplinary Studies Master's degree option allows for the study of specialty fields designed by each student, as well as a specialization in Peace and Conflict Studies.
 Our master's program in Mindfulness -- the first of its kind on the North American continent -- prepares graduates to be mindful, socially-engaged citizens of the world.GSASS embraces diversity both domestically and internationally.
 Our global programs and opportunities include our interdisciplinary program in Guyana, internship opportunities in countries such as Guatemala, New Zealand, Israel, Rwanda, South Africa, Morocco, Nepal, Vietnam, Denmark, Germany, Spain, a number of faculty with ongoing international scholarly projects abroad as well as projects with diverse populations at home, and many international students on campus.GSASS is also home to The Institute of Arts and Health, an interdisciplinary gathering of scholars, practitioners, and community members who work towards expanding and elevating the use of arts in health and wellbeing.
 I encourage you to become fully engaged with the variety of rich resources of the Graduate School of Arts and Social Sciences -- its expert faculty, committed staff and remarkable network of professional and community organizations.
 As you do, I trust that your experience at Lesley University will be truly transformative.Catherine Koverola, PhDDean, Graduate School of Arts and Social Sciences

 Letter from Dean Koverola